RSE-Sheffield/RSE-Sheffield.github.io/_posts/2019-10-15-unpacking-containers.md

 excerpt_separator: <!--more-->
 ---

 I worked in commercial I.T. for a few years before doing an PhD and spending many years in scientific research.
 Coming back to software full time is a bit like coming out of cryo-stasis: Technology has moved on in ways I could not possibly have imagined and I must adapt like some kind of sci-fi person.
-One of the big changes over the last few years has been the increased use of virtual machines (e.g. using [Virtualbox](https://www.virtualbox.org)) and containers ([Docker](https://www.docker.com/) is a popular choice).
+One of the big changes over the last few years has been the increased use of virtual machines (e.g. using [Virtualbox](https://www.virtualbox.org)) and containers ([Docker](https://www.docker.com/) is a popular choice, [Singularity](https://sylabs.io/) may confer advantages in High Performance Computing (HPC)).
 I now feel ready to talk about this with others.

 <!--more-->

-If you've persevered to this point in the point, you deserve an explaination of what virtual machines and containers actually are.
+If you've persevered to this point in the post, you deserve an explanation of what virtual machines and containers actually are.
 But you are going to have to wait until I've explained how software interacts with "normal" hardware such as a laptop.

 ## Things that are not virtual machines or containers...